tye27/mr.divw/README.md

 ## Data Preprocessing

-For two-sample summary-data univariable MR, summary statistics for SNP-exposure and SNP-outcome associations are enough for *mr.divw* to perform causal effect estimation.
+For two-sample summary-data univariable MR, summary statistics for SNP-exposure and SNP-outcome associations are enough for *mr.srivw* to perform causal effect estimation.
 However, if the exposure and outcome dataset are overlapping, and/or if MVMR analysis is performed using *mvmr.srivw*, we additionally require a shared correlation matrix as input (see the argument ```gen_cor```).
 This matrix can be assumed to be identity (i.e., assuming all exposure and outcome datasets are mutually independent), or fixed at identity, or estimated based on GWAS summary statistics.
 In the following, we use an example to illustrate how to use the [GRAPPLE](https://github.com/jingshuw/GRAPPLE) package to estimate the shared correlation matrix.
 For more details about installation of the [GRAPPLE](https://github.com/jingshuw/GRAPPLE) package and its usage, please visit https://github.com/jingshuw/GRAPPLE.

 As an example, we are going to analyze the effects of certain HDL subfractions on the risk of coronary artery disease (CAD) with adjustments of the levels of traditional lipids, namely HDL, LDL and TG.
 One can download the summary statistics files for these traditional lipids, HDL subfractions, and CAD from datasets [link](https://www.dropbox.com/scl/fo/y0n8x81py5kxeiw97djsg/h?rlkey=dxeqkfvvrja02f2d0s52nyqs8&dl=0) and the reference panel [link](https://www.dropbox.com/scl/fo/cucd65mredj3kl5yukmo3/h?rlkey=zvzn3pc33zb0gt8e4tco9fdfd&dl=0).
 The data were from public GWASs (see our manuscript [link] for more details).
 We thank [Dr. Qingyuan Zhao](https://www.statslab.cam.ac.uk/~qz280/) for sharing the data.